 "We are so happy to be sharing food, conversation, and training with you," said Iraqi Staff Sgt.
-Qasim, who has served with DBE for five years.
+Qasim, who has served with DBE for five years and was busy planning his third marriage.
 "With you here, the smugglers do not try to smuggle across the border."

 Lt.
 Col. Ayad, a company commander in the 15th Brigade's 2nd Battalion, reported that his greatest limitations are manpower and lack of night-vision optics, issues they are working to resolve.

-"We can no longer give them equipment like we did in the past," said Barone.
-Iraqis must make their requests from their own government.
+"We can no longer give them equipment like we did in the past," said Barone, adding that the Iraqis must make their requests from their own government.